Recognition of Seifert fibered spaces with boundary is in NP: Introduction

-\begin{remark} The complement of the torus knot $T(p, q)$ is the Seifert fibered space $[D^2, -s/q, -r/p]$ where $r/s$ is a fraction such that $ps-qr = 1$.
-Baldwin and Sivek showed previously that, given a knot complement, deciding if it is the complement of a torus knot is in \NP{}~\cite{BaldwinSivek}.
-We can strengthen this to the 3-manifold setting by certifying that the given 3-manifold is an appropriate Seifert fibered space and giving $p/q$ and $r/s$ in addition to the Seifert data. \end{remark}
+\begin{remark} One application of Theorems~\ref{thm:SFSrecognitionNP} and~\ref{thm:SFSnamingNP} is to torus knot recognition.
+Baldwin and Sivek have previously shown that, given a knot complement, deciding if it is the complement of a torus knot is in \NP{}, and that the problem is in \coNP{} assuming the generalised Riemann hypothesis~\cite{BaldwinSivek}.
+As a consequence of Theorems~\ref{thm:SFSrecognitionNP} and~\ref{thm:SFSnamingNP}, we can strengthen the first part of this to the 3-manifold setting -- that is, prove that torus knot recognition among all triangulated 3-manifolds is in \NP{}.
+The complement of the torus knot $T(p, q)$ is the Seifert fibered space $[D^2, -s/q, -r/p]$ where $r/s$ is a fraction such that $ps-qr = 1$.
+Given an arbitrary triangulated 3-manifold, we can certify that it is $T(p, q)$ by certifying that it is Seifert fibered and has this Seifert data. \end{remark}

+After giving some background on computational complexity, normal surface theory and Seifert fibered spaces in Section~\ref{section:background}, we prove in Section~\ref{section:fundamentalhorizontalsurface} that there is a fundamental horizontal surface of minimal degree in all Seifert fibered spaces with non-empty boundary aside from a few exceptional cases.